 Scholarships for different types of students

-If you are leaving school or college after doing your A-levels (or equivalent) then you are potentially eligible for both the Chancellor’s Scholarship and the University of Leicester Scholarship, as well as our Sport Scholarships and Music Scholarships.
+If you are leaving school or college after doing your A-levels (or equivalent) then you are potentially eligible for the University of Leicester Scholarship, as well as our Sport Scholarships and Music Scholarships.

 NB.
 The details of our scholarships can change from year to year.
 If you defer your entry to the University or take a gap year, the scholarship offer available to you will be based on when you start at Leicester, not when you apply.